taraamiri57/SYDE675_Project/README.md

 * DLModels (Paper code implementation):

-  * A python file (.py) file for implementing Neural Network models (Dense, CNN, and LSTM) on the 2 Dataset: Project-deepLearning-NN.py
+  * A python file (.py) file for implementing Neural Network models (Dense, CNN, and LSTM) on the 2 Datasets: Project-deepLearning-NN.py

   * Results:
     * Results for the Chest Dataset